davidlday/atom-language-todo-fiction/README.md

 # Wrytedown plugin for Atom

-Experimental plugin for writing fiction using YAML, Markdwon, and related tools.
+Experimental plugin for writing fiction using YAML, Markdown, and related tools.
 Wrytedown is a structure and conventions meant to be usable across platforms and editors in the spirit of [Sustainable Authorship](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).